 Send inactive subscribers a special promo code or coupon, along with a message letting them know that it's been a while since they visited your site.
 Highlight a few things that have been updated since they last visited to draw them back.

-Connect your store to collect data on your subscribers' purchase behavior.
-MailChimp will use the data to identify unique product recommendations for each of your subscribers.
+Connect your store to collect data on your contacts' purchase behavior.
+Mailchimp will then use the data to identify personalized product recommendations for each contact.
 Armed with this information, you can then send an enticing campaign that automatically suggests products they might love.

 After you choose your re-engagement tools, you're ready to create your campaigns.
 We strongly recommend you use A/B Testing Campaigns or Multivariate Campaigns to test different versions of your content and determine the most effective re-engagement strategy for your audience.
 For example, you may want to see if your subscribers are more likely to engage with a promo code for 10% off their next order, or a code for free shipping.